ScilifelabDataCentre/OrderPortal/README.md

 workflows.

 This would entail additional system complexity by introducing various update issues.
-The question is whether it is worth it.
+Is it worth it?

 Interface
 ---------

-There are two interfaces to the system.
+There are two interfaces to the system:

 ### The web interface